 Jill Ogilvy

-I was born and raised in Scotland, and although I have not lived there for some years, I maintain a strong affinity with the land of my forefathers.
-I love walking and working outside in the field, and find myself continually drawn back to the highlands, particularly the west coast where as a teenager I spent many happy days sailing between the islands and exploring the coastline.
-I love to observe wildlife and collect shells and interesting natural objects from the shoreline.
+I was born and raised in Scotland and despite having lived elsewhere for many years, I find myself continually drawn back to the Highlands, particularly the Western Isles where as a teenager, I spent many a holiday sailing between the islands and exploring the coastline.
+To this day, I love walking and sketching out in the landscape where I can observe the wildlife, collect shells and go beachcombing along the silver sands, breathing in the atmosphere.

-Having started with drawings of a ceramic jug or vase, and a few ideas about colour and pattern, the work gradually evolves as I experiment and try out different configurations and possibilities until I am satisfied with the final composition.
+From the working drawings, the painting evolves as I experiment and try out different configurations and possibilities until I am satisfied with the composition.
 I really enjoy this process because I am never quite sure how a painting will turn out.
-I enjoy the excitement of ‘not knowing’ as I push the painting, adding or subtracting elements along the way until I work it to a conclusion.
-If it becomes a struggle, and I’m not sure what a painting needs next, I will leave it for a few days until I feel ready to return to it with a fresh eye.
-I often have several paintings on the go at the same time.
-This allows me to turn one or two to the wall whilst I focus on progressing other work.
-I can then return to those which presented more of a challenge with renewed energy and a clearer sense of how to develop them further to a satisfactory conclusion.
+I enjoy the excitement of ‘not knowing’ as I add or subtract elements along the way until the final painting is resolved.
+Sometimes it can become a struggle, in which case I will leave it for a day or so and turn to another painting.
+I usually have several on the go at the same time which helps me to keep each one alive and fresh.
+In this way I can return to work on a painting with a renewed eye and a clearer sense of how to develop a painting to a satisfactory conclusion.

 Jill